 The athlete count is unique per “user_id,” so we only count each athlete once across forms.
 Note: accidental differences in birth dates entered for the same athlete name on different forms, or similar names with the same birth date (e.g. Kate on one form, Kathryn on another), do create “duplicates” that would count as different athletes.
 Learn how to de-duplicate your athletes in our Help Center article on removing duplicate athletes.

-You can also learn more about registration limits and our countdown timer, as well as managing waitlists, in our blog about registration locking.
+You can also learn more about how to specify registration limits, our countdown timer, and managing waitlists, in our blog about registration locking.